top of page

 Any font is fine - if in doubt, Times New Roman 12pt single spaced (A5 may be easier to work with to maintain line breaks when publishing).
 If your poem has any spacing/formatting (including justified text) we will also make a PDF file available to download as our site may display them slightly differently.
 On our mobile site, some line breaks may be different.

 Simultaneous submissions are fine - just let us know if they are accepted elsewhere.
-We aim to reply to all submissions within four weeks of the submission deadline, if you haven’t heard back after that, please feel free to get in touch.
-Issue Seven publication is planned for summer 2023.
+We aim to reply to all submissions within six weeks of the submission deadline, if you haven’t heard back after that, please feel free to get in touch.
+Issue Nine publication is planned for spring 2024.

 Please be reassured we will do everything to respect writers and artists.
 Submissions are free and we will always treat you and your work with care and kindness.
 You retain the rights to any poems published.
 Please credit Acropolis Journal in any future publications.
 Issues will be published on our site and available from our archives.
 Unfortunately, we can't offer payment at this time.
 If you want to donate money to our editor please use the tip jar below.
 Thank you.